eovchinn/ClimateWorkshop/README.md

   * Europe specific slides: 95, 118
   * Germany specific slides: 94, 100, 102, 120, 126

 * Our lecture does not cover an important aspect: economical consequences of climate change.
-This is an area where we have no expertise and would be happy to team up with a professional.
+This is an area where we have no expertise and would be happy to team up with a professional to extend the materials.

 # The materials were created by